Top Family Adventure Activities in IndiaPosted by Rashmi Rai on Date May 14, 2014

 Note* Children (below 15 years) must be accompanied by parents or trained guides.

 Have you ever thought of exploring the amazing under-water life?
 No!
 Try this time.
 Give your children and dear ones something unique and mesmerizing to share with their friends.
 India is one of the famous snorkeling destinations in the world.
-With places like Andaman and Nicobar Islands, Goa and Lakshadweep, where lie the colourful treasure of coral reefs and numerous aquatic species, snorkeling experiences in the country are simply awesome.
+With places like Andaman and Nicobar Islands, Goa and Lakshadweep, where lie the colorful treasure of coral reefs and numerous aquatic species, snorkeling experiences in the country are simply awesome.
 Proper training is required for snorkeling and you must know swimming for this activity.

 Best Places for Snorkeling: Goa, Andaman Islands and Lakshadweep